sirintra/PMC-PC-training/docs/source/git.rst

 ----------
 `GitHub <https://github.com/>`_ offers Git respository hosting service on a remote computer (cloud-based).
 GitHub also provides user-freindly interface to Git.
 Git allows synchronization of git repositories (e.g. from local to remote)

+GitHub provides useful features like issues (thread discussions), code review, pull requests etc.

+`Link to PMC QUB GitHub <https://github.com/PMC-QUB-HTS>`_

 Git basic terminology
 ---------------------
 ``commit``
 A commit consists of a single ot multiplr related patches.
 Commits are identified using ids.

+``clone``
+Clone is Creates a local copy of a project that already exists remotely.
+The clone includes all the project's files, history, and branches.

 .. _installationtt: